Coronavirus effects on the body: Can you get it again once you've recovered

 DAVENPORT, Iowa (KWQC) -- The number of people infected with the coronavirus continues to grow nationwide, but we are also now starting to learn about people who are recovering.

 Research to find a cure for COVID-19 is being worked on every hour of the day.
-In Iowa, as of Tuesday night, Governor Kim Reynolds said 118 people have recovered.
-The Illinois Department of Public Health has surveyed current COVID-19 patients on their recovery status, 48% indicated they were recovered.
+In Iowa, as of Wednesday night, Governor Kim Reynolds said 144 people have recovered.
+The Illinois Department of Public Health has surveyed current COVID-19 patients on their recovery status, 48% indicated they recovered.

 Dr. Louis Katz, Medical Director of the Scott Couty Health Department says there is currently no cure for the virus.
 However, our bodies have become one of the weapons in fighting this virus.